OU blog

 23 September 2023

-It’s back on the module block again, and a bit of directed reading from Far form the Madding Crowd.
+It’s back on the module block again, and a bit of directed reading from Far from the Madding Crowd.
 I’m stuck by how closely we have to do the close reading!
 I have one more chapter to go (I shall revisit those two that I have read) before getting to the chapter about Wharton.

 27 September 2023